Ilie Ivanciuc

-Ilie Ștefan Ivanciuc (born July 26, 1971 in Moara) is a Romanian former rugby union player who played as a fly-half.
+Ilie Ștefan Ivanciuc (born 26 July 1971 in Moara) is a Romanian former rugby union player who played as a fly-half.

 He is currently the coach of Italian club Modena Rugby.

 Club career

-During his career Ivanciuc played for Romanian club CSM Suceava. and abroad in Italy for Viterbo and Modena.
+During his career Ivanciuc played for Romanian club Bucovina Suceava. and abroad in Italy for Viterbo and Modena.

 International career

 Ivanciuc gathered 6 caps for Romania, from his debut in 1991 to his last game in 1995.
 He scored 2 penalties and 1 drop-goal during his international career, 9 points on aggregate.
 He was a member of his national side for the 2nd and 3rd Rugby World Cups in 1991 and 1995 and played 4 group matches and scored a penalty against Springboks in Pool A match held in Cape Town, on 30 May 1995 and a drop-goal against Wallabies on 3 June 1995 in the same pool.